 |Homepage.||This page: Two photographs of the FIAT Topolino.|

-A classic Italian runaround photographed in Bruges, Belgium, in the early 50s.The first photograph shows a FIAT 500 Topolino and several other 1940s/1950s cars parked on Belgian pave road surface, in 1952.
+A classic Italian runaround photographed in Bruges, early 1950s.The first photograph shows a FIAT 500 Topolino and several other 1940s/1950s cars parked on Belgian pave road surface, in 1952.

 Visually things received a make-over with the FIAT 500C - that came along just a year later in 1949.
 This would be the final incarnation of the Topo, until production switched to the new-shape 500 six years later.
 The 500C came with a totally different look to it, and a host of updates to the running gear beneath the coachwork.
 The car shown above is one of the earlier, 500 or 500B, variants.
 I'm sure a FIAT expert out there can tell me which one this is??!!